 When you love working out or you’re just looking to make exercise a regular part of your day, it helps to have someone doing it with you.
-It’s even better when it’s your sweetheart who wants to work out by your side.
+It’s even better when you do it as a couple.

 Having a partner for your workout is super helpful and practical in that one of you can take breaks while the other performs a set, and you can encourage each other to push on when you’re tired and just want to give up.

 Working out together is more than a romantic walk on the beach, though.
-Here are 6 exercises you and your significant other can tackle together.
+Here are 6 couple workout exercises you and your significant other can tackle together.
+You can do these anywhere you like, at home or at the gym.

 Medicine balls are ideal for partner workouts since you can pass them back and forth.
 This exercise is simple.
 Instead of lunging forward as you usually do, lunge backwards with one leg.